Mechasparrow/mechasparrow.github.io/category/development.md

 title: Development
 ---

-Here you can view blog posts that I made specifically regarding software development and engineering
+Here you can view blog posts that I made specifically regarding software development and engineering.